 Papiro & Mint is back from Rio after covering the Rio de Janeiro Film Festival for six days and watching eleven movies!
-The city is suffering from a wave of violence and bankrupcy but didn’t stop the annual festival from bringing more than 200 films to the most famous city of Brazil.
+The city is suffering from a wave of violence and bankruptcy but didn’t stop the annual festival from bringing more than 200 films to the most famous city of Brazil.
 Among the features from 60 countries, names such as Roman Polanski, Kathryn Bigelow, John Cameron Mitchell, Bruno Dumont, Luca Guadagnino, Guillermo Del Toro and Woody Allen were part of the film selection that happened from October 5 to the 15th.
-Since I live in São Paulo, I couldn’t participate of the whole festival, which brought me to the city for a modest stay of 5 days in the Botafogo neighborhood.
+Since I live in São Paulo, I couldn’t participate in the whole festival, which brought me to the city for a modest stay of 5 days in the Botafogo neighborhood.
 Check out our opinion of all the movies we watched below!

 A Gentle Creature (2017) by Sergey Loznitsa

 Here, no one is a saint – quite the opposite.
 Vasilinia Makovtseva plays the “gentle creature,” a woman who suffers in the hand of everyone around her when she tries to find out why the order she sent to her husband in prison has returned.
 People use her, make her undress, she is abused by police officers and humiliated by public service employers.
 When people ask why has her husband been arrested, she responds that he simply “was”, and the others respond that things usually happen that way.
 I would have liked to know more about the current political scenario in Russia, as we are certainly not absorbing all the references the movie gives.
 Still, Loznitsa delivers a difficult movie to watch, not only for the long duration but for the strong images and the humiliation that we are shown on the screen.

 The Florida Project (2017) by Sean Baker